Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: More Comparisons with Existing Methods

+\textbf{Evaluation with LLaVA-OneVision}.
+To further assess the generalization capability of our method, we apply our method to the latest LLaVA-OneVision(llava-onevision-qwen2-7b-ov) on the POPE dataset.
+The results are reported in Table~\ref{tab:llava_onevision}.
+It shows that our method outperforms VCD and consistently enhances the performance of LLaVA-OneVision, underscoring the generalization of our method.

+\textbf{Evaluation on MMBench}.
+We also test the results on the general ability benchmark MMBench on LLaVA-1.5.
+As in Table~\ref{tab:mmbench}, our method achieves a clear improvement on the general ability of LVLMs.

-The $\textit{max new token}$ parameter plays a critical role in the evaluation on the CHAIR metric by restricting the maximum length of generated responses.
+\textbf{Detailed Comparison on CHAIR}.
+The $\textit{max new token}$ parameter plays a critical role in the evaluation of the CHAIR metric by restricting the maximum length of generated responses.
 In the main text, we present results under the settings $\textit{max new token} = 1024$ and $\textit{top p} = 1$.
 Additionally, following \cite{huang2024opera, woo2024ritual}, we also report results for $\textit{max new token} = 64$ in Table~\ref{tab:chair_more}.
 As illustrated in the table, the $\textit{max new token}$ value significantly influences the performance of LVLMs on the CHAIR metric.
 Nevertheless, our method outperforms other methods by a clear margin.
 It shows our method consistently demonstrates superior hallucination mitigation capabilities, further validating its robustness and effectiveness under a strict constraint on the length of generated responses.

-\section{Inference Time Analysis}
+\textbf{Inference Time Analysis}.

-To validate the effectiveness of our method on the inference speed, we estimate the inference time consumption of MLLMs employing different decoding strategies in the POPE dataset in table~\ref{tab:time}.
+To validate the effectiveness of our method on the inference speed, we estimate the inference time consumption of MLLMs employing different decoding strategies in the POPE dataset in Table~\ref{tab:time}.
 The results demonstrate that our proposed method achieves faster inference speeds compared to existing methods such as VCD and ICD.
-This improvement stems from IMCCD's ability to directly derive the attention weights and key-value vectors for the distorted forward process from the original forward process, avoiding redundant computations.
-However, it is also observed that the inclusion of CDAR slightly reduces inference speed due to the additional computation of attention logits refined with position embeddings.
+This improvement stems from CMAC's ability to directly derive the attention weights and key-value vectors for the distorted forward process from the original forward process, avoiding redundant computations.